 Giving gifts is a common practice.
 We give gifts at all important milestones and celebrations, and books make great gifts.
 In fact, people buy books, lots of them, to give as gifts.
 According to Sourcebooks CEO Dominique Raccah, 25% of trade books are bought as gifts, and 43% of books purchased as gifts are for children 12 and under.

-Understanding why people buy books and how people make purchasing choices can inform your book marketing practices.
+Understanding why people buy books can inform your book marketing practices.
 People make purchasing decisions rooted in emotional impulses as much as logical facts.
 Your book marketing efforts should speak to both emotion and logic.

-Following are three takeaway book marketing ideas you can use from understanding the three reasons people buy books.
+Following are four takeaway book marketing ideas you can use from understanding the four reasons people buy books.
 You can put these into practice when marketing directly to consumers and when marketing your book to the media for book publicity.

 Your promotional efforts should highlight the need your book addresses.
 Point the need out to your potential reader and assure them that your book provides a solution to that need.
 What does your book offer readers?
 A stress-free life?
 Knowledge to be a better parent?
 A great romance story?
 Make sure your readers know how your book fills a need in their life.